appunits/leadspro/README.md

-# LeadsPro
+# SaleFlow
-This repository contains resources related to LeadsPro.
+This repository contains resources related to SaleFlow.